Van security tips: how to keep your van and its contents safe

 The obvious way to prevent valuables from being nicked from your van is to not leave them there in the first place.
 If you can take all of your tools out of the van when you're leaving it, then all the better.
 And don't forget your other devices, such as portable sat-nav, smartphone or tablet computer that you might keep in the cab.
 It might be tempting to keep these in a lockable glove compartment, but these aren't necessarily as secure as you might expect.
 If emptying your van every night isn't practical, then you need to ensure your kit is locked away properly and at least out of sight.

 8. Think about where you park

-Thieves do't like to be disturbed, so the best place to park your van is in a busy, well lit area where they can't do their worst.
+Thieves don't like to be disturbed, so the best place to park your van is in a busy, well lit area where they can't do their worst.
 Areas covered by CCTV are also worth parking in - cameras may not cover your vehicle, but they can monitor the comings and goings of people in the area.
-If you park your van at home or at work, you can improve security by adding motion-detecting security lights, lockable gates or rising bollards, while the latest CCTV cameras can be connected to your local wi-fi network to stream images directly to your computer - they can even be set to activate when they detect movement.
+If you park your van at home or at work, you can improve security by adding motion-detecting security lights, lockable gates or rising bollards, while the latest CCTV cameras can be connected to your local wi-fi network to stream images directly to your computer - they can even be set to activate and record footage when their sensors detect movement.

 9. Keep a record of what’s in your van

 It's useful to keep an inventory of what you actually carry in your van, should the worst happen.
 And if you have expensive items in your van, then it would be worthwhile retaining the receipts in case you need to make an insurance claim and need to prove the item was included.
 It’s also worth marking valuable equipment using a watermark-style system that registers valuables on a central database.
 This means that if your kit is recovered, then it's more likely to be returned to you.